Back in 'Nam with no plan

 "Can you pull that out while I hold him up?
-We have to hurry, I think this is gonna blow."
+We have to hurry, I think this wreck will blow up soon."

 Tia held onto the broken control shaft, pulling down while Hannibal lifted Face up, who didn't even flinch when the bar slid out of his abdomen.
 Hannibal cursed again when he saw the long blood stain coating the metal, making obvious the wound was quite deep.
 Ignoring the pain in his own ribs and side, he carried the unconscious body of his lieutenant, noticing how his left arm dangled awkwardly, probably broken, and set him down gently, close to B.A.
 Then, he returned to rescue his pilot.